-- (1) A revenue determination must include a schedule of the amounts required to be paid to the network operator. - (2) The schedule must- - (a) set out each amount required to be paid and the date on which the amount must be paid, and - (b) for a contestable revenue determination-correspond with the term of the

-- contractual arrangements that the network operator enters as required under the relevant authorisation, and - (c) for a non-contestable revenue determination-set out the amounts required to be paid for the following 5 years. - (3) A non-contestable revenue determination may also include other information the regulator considers appropriate, taking into account the regulator's guidelines.
+- (1) A revenue determination must include a schedule of the amounts required to be paid to the network operator. - (2) The schedule must- - (a) set out each amount required to be paid and the date on which the amount must be paid, and - (b) for a contestable revenue determination-correspond with the term of the contractual arrangements that the network operator enters as required under the relevant authorisation, and - (c) for a non-contestable revenue determination-set out the amounts required to be paid for the following 5 years, and - (d) for a revenue determination for a contestable augmentation-correspond with the term of the existing contractual arrangements. - (3) A non-contestable revenue determination may also include other information the regulator considers appropriate, taking into account the regulator's guidelines.